Get exclusive member benefits & effect social change. Join Today

-Guillain-Barre syndrome is a rare but serious autoimmune disorder in which the immune system attacks healthy nerve cells of the peripheral nervous system.
-This leads to weakness, numbness, and tingling, and can eventually cause paralysis.
-This cause of this condition is unknown, but it is typically triggered by infectious illnesses like the stomach flu or a lung infection.
+Guillain-Barré syndrome is a rare but serious autoimmune disorder in which the immune system attacks healthy nerve cells in your peripheral nervous system.
+This leads to weakness, numbness, and tingling.
+It can eventually cause paralysis.
+The cause of this condition is unknown, but it’s typically triggered by an infectious illness, such as the stomach flu or a lung infection.

-The first symptom is usually a tingling sensation in the toes, feet, and legs.
-The tingling spreads upward to the arms and fingers.
+The first symptom is usually a tingling sensation in your toes, feet, and legs.
+The tingling spreads upward to your arms and fingers.
 The symptoms can progress very rapidly.
 In some people, the disease can become serious in just a few hours.

-Guillain-Barre is difficult to diagnose at first.
-This is because the symptoms are very similar to those of other neurological disorders or conditions that affect the nervous system such as botulism, heavy metal poisoning.
+Guillain-Barré is difficult to diagnose at first.
+This is because the symptoms are very similar to those of other neurological disorders or conditions that affect the nervous system, such as botulism, meningitis, or heavy metal poisoning.
 Heavy metal poisoning may be caused by substances such as lead, mercury, and arsenic.

 Your doctor will ask questions about specific symptoms and your medical history.
-Be sure to tell your doctor about any unusual symptoms you are experiencing and if you have had any recent or past illnesses or infections.
+Be sure to tell your doctor about any unusual symptoms you’re experiencing and if you’ve had any recent or past illnesses or infections.

 The following tests are used to help confirm a diagnosis:

-This test is also referred to as a lumbar puncture.
 A spinal tap involves taking a small amount of fluid from your spine in your lower back.
 This fluid is called cerebrospinal fluid.
 Your cerebrospinal fluid is then tested to detect protein levels.
-People with Guillain-Barre typically have higher-than-normal levels of protein in their cerebrospinal fluid.
+People with Guillain-Barré typically have higher-than-normal levels of protein in their cerebrospinal fluid.
+This test is also referred to as a lumbar puncture.

 An electromyography is a nerve function test.
-It reads electrical activity from the muscles to help your doctor learn if the muscle weakness is caused by nerve damage or muscle damage.
+It reads electrical activity from the muscles to help your doctor learn if your muscle weakness is caused by nerve damage or muscle damage.

 Nerve conduction studies may be used to test how well your nerves and muscles respond to small electrical pulses.

-All patients with Guillain-Barre should be admitted to a hospital for close observation.
-The symptoms can progress rapidly and can be fatal if not treated.
+Anyone with Guillain-Barré should be admitted to a hospital for close observation.
+The symptoms can quickly get worse and can be fatal if they aren’t treated.
 In severe cases, people with Guillain-Barré can develop full-body paralysis.
-Guillain-Barré can be life-threatening if paralysis affects the diaphragm or chest muscles, preventing a person from breathing.
+Guillain-Barré can be life-threatening if paralysis affects the diaphragm or chest muscles, preventing proper breathing.

 The immune system produces proteins called antibodies that normally attack harmful foreign substances, such as bacteria and viruses.
-Guillain-Barre occurs when the immune system mistakenly makes antibodies that attack the healthy nerves of the nervous system.
+Guillain-Barré occurs when your immune system mistakenly makes antibodies that attack the healthy nerves of your nervous system.

-Plasmapheresis is intended to remove the antibodies attacking the nerves from the blood.
-During this procedure, blood is removed from the body by machine that removes the antibodies from the blood and then the blood is returned to the body.
+Plasmapheresis is intended to remove the antibodies attacking the nerves from your blood.
+During this procedure, blood is removed from your body by a machine.
+This machine removes the antibodies from your blood and then returns the blood to your body.

-Guillain-Barre affects your nerves.
+Guillain-Barré affects your nerves.
 The weakness and paralysis that occurs can affect multiple parts of your body.
 Complications may include difficulty breathing when the paralysis or weakness spreads to muscles that control breathing.
 You may need a machine called a respirator to help you breathe if this occurs.